 - 3 stalks celery chopped

-- *2 Tb. raw or organic cream half and half, milk (or your favorite milk alternative for a vegan alternative)
+- 2 tbsp cream or half and half, milk, or your favorite plant-based alternative